jagthebeetle/jagthebeetle.github.io/_posts/2016-05-04-sqrrt-partial.md

 thing to do, of course, is to replicate and transmogrify.

 Straightforward replication is dull, but constructive.
-As I'm not visualizing anything, except possible escape routes through a blacked out abyssaly empty flatland, I decided to ignore the [common wisdom](http://www.scribblelive.com/blog/2012/04/04/rainbow-color-scales/) that [rainbows are harmful](http://bl.ocks.org/mbostock/3290752), and encode distance from the starting point as the particular path segment's hue.
+As I'm not visualizing anything, except possible escape routes through a blacked-out, soulless flatland, I decided to ignore the [common wisdom](http://www.scribblelive.com/blog/2012/04/04/rainbow-color-scales/) that [rainbows are harmful](http://bl.ocks.org/mbostock/3290752), and encode distance from the starting point as the particular path segment's hue.